SolarNetwork/solarnode-handbook/docs/users/controls/modbus.md

   ![CSV Configuration example](../../images/users/controls/modbus-control-csv-configurer-settings@2x.png){width=872 loading=lazy}
 </figure>

+!!! tip "Spreadsheet jumpstart"

+    You can copy the [Modbus Control Configuration Example][sheet-example] sheet as a starting point.
+This sheet has drop-down menu validation to make it super easy to configure your Modbus integration.
+Download your completed Sheet as a CSV file, then use the **Modbus Control CSV Configurer** form to upload the CSV file and configure SolarNode.

 ### Modbus Control CSV Configuration Format

 The Modbus Control CSV Configuration uses the column structure detailed [below](#csv-column-definition),